Disability / Police / Questioning

 Many people find it difficult to answer unexpected and direct questions.
 This can make it difficult to answer police questions correctly.
 This can be the case even for questions you know the answer to, like your name and address.

 If you are disabled and you find it difficult to give your name and address under Section 50 powers, the police should think about the need to take your disability into account.
-This is because it is the police should not unlawfully discriminate against you.
+This is because the police should not unlawfully discriminate against you.

 You have the right to not be discriminated against